bpires/handbook/react/index.md

 We previously ignored everything that was inside the `return` statement, and in this section we're going to talk about it.

-We call JSX everything inside wrapped inside the parentheses returned by the component:
+We call JSX everything wrapped inside the parentheses returned by the component:

 ```jsx
 <div className='App'>